Where to find the best afternoon tea with kids in London (2024)

 Secret Garden Afternoon Tea at Taj 51

 The new afternoon tea at Taj 51 Buckingham gate Suites and Residences is inspired but the 1911 novel The Secret Garden by Frances Hodgson Burnett.
-The experience takes diners on a journey thorough a secret Yorkshire garden with plenty of sweet treats inspired by the story.
+The experience takes diners on a journey thorough a secret Yorkshire garden with plenty of themed treats inspired by the story.

 The experience starts with the Chocolate Key, inviting guests to unlock the secrets of the garden.
 Then there are edible butterflies, a beautiful rose, a zesty citrus tart and much more including tasty savoury bites to balance everything out.